flavius-t/exif-app-backend/README.md

 Note, authentication env vars for MongoDB for connecting to the MongoDB server must match those from `.env` in `exif-app-docker` repo.

+### Dockerization
+It is not recommended to build and run the container independently, as it depends on a MongoDB container as defined in `docker-compose.yaml` in the `exif-app-docker` repository.

 ### Dependencies
 From repo root directory, run:
 ```